Student hobo view: “It was not only the view of the land but the heart and soul of people that captured my curiosity.”

 rubber tramps: car transients

-A sure way to get a fed or handout when the woman of the house came to the door was to ask, if she looked about 65 or 70, is your mother at home?
+A sure way to get a handout when the woman of the house came to the door was to ask, if she looked about 65 or 70, is your mother at home?
 That generally made her feel so young that it was a sure shot for a meal or a handout.
 HA!

 Picked up information from old timers such as never bum a frame house for cast off clothes as they are generally renters and move around and have no spares.
 Always pick on a brick house.
 For clothes go to the undertakers.
 They have lots in their storage place.
 Red Wing, Minnesota had a shoe factory that was good for a pair of police or postman’s shoes.
 There were imperfections, but I could never spot any.
 (Of course, nowadays the Sally and Goodwill have that giveaway business all sewed up.
 You pay.)